rubenhortas/pdfMetadata/README.md

             pdfMetadata foo.pdf /foo/bar bar.pdf

 ## Support
-If you find this widget useful you can star this repo.
+If you find this application useful you can star this repo.